rust-lang/rfcs/text/3127-trim-paths.md

 [motivation]: #motivation

 ## Sanitising local paths that are currently embedded
-Currently, executables and libraries built by Cargo have a lot of embedded absolute paths.
+Currently, executables and libraries built by Rust and Cargo have a lot of embedded absolute paths.
 They most frequently appear in debug information and panic messages (pointing to the panic location source file).
 As an example, consider the following package:

 `Cargo.toml`: